docker/docs/docker-hub/repos.md

 ### Validating a callback

-In order to validate a callback in a webhook chain, you need to
+To validate a callback in a webhook chain, you need to

 1. Retrieve the `callback_url` value in the request's JSON payload.
 1. Send a POST request to this URL containing a valid JSON body.